 Advice for Employers

 As an employer, employees look to you to provide them with their entitlements upon termination.
 Providing employees with minimum notice may backfire if they become aware of their actual entitlements at law.
 It is better to be aware of the law and provide terminated employees with sufficient notice in order to avoid a wrongful dismissal suit.
-Contact Monkhouse Law today for a free consultation and see how an Employment Lawyer can assist you in reducing liability.
+Contact Monkhouse Law today for a free consultation to see how we can assist you in reducing liability.

 Advice for Employees